 A new Sonic game

 The blue hedgehog has been quiet for a suspiciously long time in the realm of video games, although we've seen plenty of news concerning his upcoming silver screen debut.
-We doubt that there'll be a specific movie tie-in game (unless its a mobile title), but it's impossible that Sega would let 2020 pass without Mobius' favourite son popping up on Switch and other consoles.
+We're just days away from Sonic's Valentine's Day movie debut, so we doubt that there'll be a specific movie tie-in game (unless its a mobile title).
+It seems impossible that Sega would let 2020 pass without Mobius' favourite son popping up on Switch and other consoles, though.
 After all, we were promised a new game in 2020 at the very start of April last year...